michaelkyu/ddot/README.md

 # Installation

+Download the repository and then run

+`python setup.py install --user`

-TODO: installation through PyPI.
+TODO: installation through pip.

-`pip install ddot`

 # DDOT as Python package
 DDOT can be invoked in two ways.
 The first way is as a Python package.
 DDOT takes advantage of an expansive data analysis ecosystem, including numerical and statistical libraries (NumPy, SciPy, and pandas), machine learning libraries (scikit-learn), general network analysis (NetworkX, igraph), plotting libraries (matplotlib), and iPython notebooks.
 The core of this package is an “Ontology” class that mediates analyses with a minimal number of lines of code in an object-oriented fashion.
 For example, the function Ontology.run_CLiXO() will execute the CLiXO algorithm and return an Ontology object.
 Further analysis of this ontology can be easily done using other methods, such Ontology.align_hierarchies() for comparison with a reference hierarchy.
 These two functions provide convenient Python wrappers of C++ implementations that we have developed previously.
 Some of our code has existed as C++ libraries and others as iPython notebooks, requiring a lot of extra boilerplate code to interface between C++ and Python.